dobtco/wintersmith-knowledge-base/contents/articles/screendoor/question_and_answer/configuring_the_question_and_answer_section.md

   - projectwizard-questionandanswer
 ---

-Enabling the question and answer section for a project allows responders to ask questions.
+Enabling the question and answer section for a project allows respondents to ask questions.
 You (or someone else on your team) can then answer these questions and optionally display them publicly.

 ## Configuring the question and answer section